 Sports injury is every athlete’s nightmare.
 The pain of the injury and the process of restoring the functionality of the affected area(s) are two main concerns right after an injury occurs.

 It is an established fact that acupuncture is the best non-medicinal pain killer.
 Through the years of research, scientists found that acupuncture reduces pain through 1) reduction of the inflammation, 2) elevation of the endorphins level in the central nervous system, 3) suppression of pain pathway in the spinal cord, and 4) relaxing the affected/injured muscles and tendons.
 Through these amazing functions, acupuncture eliminates pain in a dramatic way.
-Acupuncture takes care of all kinds of pain from head to toe, from injury to cancer with the most prominent note --- Little to no side effects.
+Acupuncture takes care of all kinds of pain from head to toe, from injury to cancer with the most prominent note --- no side effects.

 Acupuncture is not just able to reduce pain, but it can expedite recovery through the reduction of inflammation and the enhancement of circulation at the injured site.
 Enhanced circulation and recovery grant a superior restoration of functionality.